Hetal9Desai/TODO-TASK-MANAGER/README.md

 Task Management Application

-A simple Task Management application built with HTML, CSS, and JavaScript, allowing users to add, update, delete, and filter tasks.
+Task Management application built with HTML, CSS, and JavaScript, allowing users to add, update, delete, and filter tasks.
 Tasks are stored locally using localStorage for persistence.
 Features

     Add Task: Add a new task with a title, description, and status (To Do, In Progress, Done).